victorhaggqvist/racktemp/README.md

 ```

 ### Symfony
-Make sure symfony can write ot the log and cache dirs.
+Make sure Symfony can write to the log and cache dirs.
 ```sh
 chown -R someuser:www-data app/logs/
 chown -R someuser:www-data app/cache/
 ```

-This will give you RackTemps web UI over regular HTTP.
-But if you are like me you will likely want to have HTTPS too.
-If you don't care about HTTPS you could jump right to step 4.
+### Setting up HTTPS

-Here is how to enable https.
+You may optionally setup access to RackTemp over HTTPS, default is just regular HTTP.

 First of you will need a Key and a Certificate (and well a CSR too).
 The following will give you a selfsigned cert.
 ```sh